CP1404/Practicals/prac_01/README.md

 -   the row/column position of the cursor is displayed at the bottom of the screen, also notice how the current line is highlighted in yellow...

--   PyCharm may also have added in one line of source code for us - the special variable `__author__` (defined by the current system username).
-This doesn't matter much.

 6. Let's learn our first shortcut!
 Press **Shift+Enter** to add a blank line below the one you're on (no matter where the cursor is).
 Nice!